 Abs: You’ll feel this exercise right from the start in your core muscles, including your upper abs, and the slower you do the movement, the more impact it will have.

-Hip Flexors: These muscles are located inside your pelvis, and they play a key role in flexing your hip joint and lifting up your legs [3].
+Hip Flexors: According to ScienceDirect, these muscles are located inside your pelvis, and they play a key role in flexing your hip joint and lifting up your legs [1].

-Delts: When you use a weight plate and push it up over your head as part of this exercise, then you’ll also add great strain to your delts [4].
+Delts: According to the Cleveland Clinic, when you use a weight plate and push it up over your head as part of this exercise, you’ll also add great strain to your delts [4].

 FAQs